dfs5/F5CIS/CIS/3_CIS/README.md

     https://cafe.example.com/coffee<script>

 This finalize the first Use Case.\
-Note: Don't forget to remove custom resource with the command below befor proceeding to the next use case.\
+Note: Don't forget to remove CR with the command below befor proceeding to the next use case.\
 Note: Monitor AS3 log to see sucessfull API declaration.
 Check in the BIG-IP UI that VIP configuration has been removed!!!

     kubectl delete ingresslink il-cluster-vip -n nginx-ingress